slbing/rest-client/README.md

 # rest-client
-Wisdom Tool REST client is developed by Wisdom Tool Foundation.
+WisdomTool REST Client is developed by individual.

 This tool supports automated testing and automatically generating RESTful API documentation.